Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate.md

 }
 ```

-Now we need to interact with our aggregate through **commands**.
+We have made the basic skeleton of our aggregate domain.
+To interact with our aggregate we need to use **commands**.
 Lets proceed to the next part of the walkthrough.

 [Next →](/docs/your-first-commands)